Nematic spectral signatures of the Hund's metal

-In this work we account phenomenologically for the nematic order by adding to the Hamiltonian a bare nematic perturbation $\sim \eta (n_{yz} - n_{xz})$ , $\eta>0$.
-This choice, analogous to what done in \cite{Fanfarillo_PRL2020} for the superconducting phase, reflects the aim of this paper.
-Rather than looking for a spontaneous nematic symmetry breaking in our simplified model, or considering a specific low-energy origin for the same instability, we focus on the role of the electronic correlations and in particular on their effect on spectral and coherence properties in the nematic phase.
+We account phenomenologically for the nematic order by adding to the Hamiltonian a bare nematic perturbation $\sim \eta (n_{yz} - n_{xz})$ , $\eta>0$.
+Rather than looking for a spontaneous nematic symmetry breaking in our simplified model, or considering a specific low-energy origin for the same instability, we focus on the role of the electronic correlations and in particular on their effect on spectral properties in the nematic phase.

 We compute the nematic orbital spectral functions using the full orbital and frequency-dependent DMFT self-energy $\Sigma_{\mu\mu}(i \omega_n)$, where $\omega_n$ is the $n$-th fermionic Matsubara frequency.
-In order to directly compare the outcome of our calculations with ARPES experiments \cite{Pfau_PRB2021_122, Pfau_PRB2021_FeSe}, we integrate the orbital spectral function $A_{\mu}(k, \omega)$ between the high-symmetry points $\Gamma$-$M$ of the 2Fe-Brillouin Zone.
-We solve DMFT using an exact diagonalization solver at zero temperature \cite{Capone_PRB2007, Weber_PRB2012} at a density of four electrons in three orbitals per site, that reproduces the low-energy electronic structure with hole and electron pockets including the momentum-dependence of the nematic splitting \cite{Fanfarillo_PRB2017}. \\
+The orbital dependence of the self-energy leads to a self-consistent renormalization of the nematic splitting.
+The effect of correlations within a Fermi-liquid quasiparticle picture, encoded in the quasiparticle weight $Z_{\mu}$, can be exctracted from the DMFT self-energy behavior at low-frequency as $Z_{\mu}= (1 - \partial \Im \Sigma_{\mu\mu}/\partial \omega_n)^{-1}$.
+We use an exact diagonalization solver at zero temperature \cite{Capone_PRB2007, Weber_PRB2012, Amaricci_CPC2022, suppl} at a density of four electrons in three orbitals per site, that reproduces the low-energy electronic structure with hole and electron pockets including the momentum-dependence of the nematic splitting \cite{Fanfarillo_PRB2017}.

-One of our main goals is to assess the effects of dynamical correlations induced by the Hund's coupling on the spectral properties in the nematic phase.
-The spectral functions in the tetragonal phase \cite{DeMedici_PRB2011, Werner_NatPhys2012, Backes_PRB2015, Stadler_AP2018, Fanfarillo_PRL2020} shows indeed a qualitative effect of the Hund's coupling, which changes the typical energy scales over which the spectral weight is distributed with respect to standard correlated systems controlled by the Hubbard $U$.